maamari/Decompiler/README.md

 ## Karime Maamari
 <br>

 This repository contains a simple, stack-based decompiler.
 The implementation is provided in three languages: Python (jupyter-notebook), Java, and C++.
-All three files operate in a similar manner and pass the same test cases.
-The jupyter-notebook contains a *simplifier* not yet implemented in the C++ and Java versions which takes expressions form the top of the stack and simplifies them as much as possible.
+All three files operate in a similar manner aside from a simplifier in the jupyter-notebook which has yet to be implemented in the Java/C++ versions.

 ---
 ### Running the code: